+This is one of our must-sees - the glass walkway in China!
 We visited Zhangjaiie in China on an impromptu trip thanks to Emmie.
-She saw photos of the glass walkway on Tianmenshan and decided that she really wanted to walk on it.
+She saw photos of China's glass walkway in Tianmenshan and decided that this was a China adventure she needed to have!
 We were leaving Vietnam and I hadn't booked any transport so we decided to fly into Zhangjaijie and spend some time exploring the national park on our way to Sri Lanka.

-On second day in town we took the worlds longest cable car up to Tianmen Mountain to walk around the Glass Walkway.
+On our second day in town we took the worlds longest cable car up to Tianmen Mountain to explore the glass walkway.
 There was lots of excitement and a bit of trepidation as we soared up the mountain, over 1.5 kilometres high and home to walking paths, the cable car, a chair lift and three glass walkways fixed to the side of the mountain.

-After wandering that paths we arrived!
-There was no wait time and we donned our soft red booties - to protect the glass from scratches - and walked around two of the three walkways.
+After wandering the paths that curve around the mountains we arrived at the start of the China glass walkway.
+There was no wait time and we donned our soft red booties - to protect the glass from scratches - and made our way around two of the three walkways.

 Here’s Emmie’s report: